gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # Neural Network Hyper Parameters

+## Batch Size:

-* **batch_size:** number of training samples/images that get propagated through the network in a single pass.
+number of training samples/images that get propagated through the network in a single pass.
 When I used batch size of 64, 50, 40 and 32 I was getting "**ResourceExhaustedError : OOM when allocating tensor with shape..**" error.
 I was able to resolve it after reducing the batch size down to **20**.
 Below screen shot showing the utilization details of the GPU using this batch size:
 <p align="center"> <img src="./docs/misc/nvidia-smi.png"> </p>

+## Workers:

-* **workers:** maximum number of processes to spin up.
+maximum number of processes to spin up.
 I used **8 workers** to fully utilize the power of my Intel i7 processor cores.
 Below are the actual utilization graphs when no work is done and when training:

 <p align="center"> <img src="./docs/misc/cpu_0_workers.png"> </p>
 <p align="center"> <img src="./docs/misc/cpu_8_workers.png"> </p>

+## Steps Per Epoch:

-* **steps_per_epoch:** number of batches of training images that go through the network in 1 epoch.
+number of batches of training images that go through the network in 1 epoch.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

 When Using data set 1: steps_per_epoch=4131/20=206.55 **aprox.
 207**

+## Validation Steps:

-* **validation_steps:** number of batches of validation images that go through the network in 1 epoch.
+number of batches of validation images that go through the network in 1 epoch.
 This is similar to steps_per_epoch, except validation_steps is for the validation dataset.

 When Using data set 1: validation_steps=1184/20=59.2 **aprox.
 60**

-My plan to figureout the remaining two parameters"
+## Learning Rate:

-* **learning_rate:** parameter that controls the size of weight and bias changes in learning of the training algorithm.
+parameter that controls the size of weight and bias changes in learning of the training algorithm.

+## Number of Epochs:

-* **num_epochs:** number of times the entire training dataset gets propagated through the network.
+number of times the entire training dataset gets propagated through the network.

-was mostly based on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
+My plan to figureout the learning rate and number of epochs is on brute force; having my own GPU enabled tensorflow machine helped me alot in doing a good number of brute force runs as needed.
 Below are the captures of each attempt along with the related training curve:

 <table><tbody>
     <tr><th align="center" colspan="3">Parameters Set 1</td></tr>